When You Arrive

 International students may be eligible to work on campus while maintaining full-time student status at Brandeis.
 Eligibility for working on campus will be discussed during the International Student Preorientation Program.

-Please contact the Office of Student Financial Services at 781-736-3700 or email firstname.lastname@example.org with any questions or concerns regarding Studeny Employment.
-You can learn more at our information session during orientation.
+Please contact the Office of Student Financial Services at 781-736-3700 or email firstname.lastname@example.org with any questions or concerns regarding Student Employment.
+You can learn more at our information session during Orientation.

-All student must have a Brandeis ID card.
-To get your official ID card, pleases come to Kutz Hall between 9:00 a.m.-4:00 p.m. and be ready to take your picutre!
+All students must have a Brandeis ID card.
+To get your official ID card, please come to Kutz Hall between 9:00 a.m. and 4:00 p.m. and be ready to take your picture!
 Your Brandeis ID will have your meal plans loaded, as well as the optional debit plan, aka WhoCash.
 The ID card is used as a form of payment for dining and printing services, as an access card to residence halls and athletic facilities, and as a library card.
 Your first is on us; replacements are $10.